 The cost of owning a car in Boston can vary depending on several factors, such as parking fees, insurance rates, and gas prices.
 According to a recent report, the average cost of owning a car in Boston is around $10,000 per year, making it one of the most expensive cities in the United States for car ownership.

 Boston is a highly accessible city using any of your favorite transportation methods.
 The best options are walking, biking, and public transportation, especially if you stay in one location.
 However, if you’re looking for a car in Boston, do not fret.
-There are plenty of options to choose from for rental car companies.
+There are plenty of options for rental car companies.

-Whether you want the convenience of parking on your doorstep or would rather save money by taking public transportation, there’s something for everyone.
-Even if you don’t live in Boston proper, renting an RV with Outdoorsy is another viable option for getting around without owning a vehicle.
+Even if you don’t live in Boston proper, renting an RV with Outdoorsy is another viable option for getting around without owning a vehicle—research before deciding what will work best for your needs and budget.

 FAQs